 In a word (or two), we’re bottled up.
 And as such, we’re suffering from Bottle Shock.

-Bottle Shock is a nasty condition that happens to wine after its been bottled.
+Bottle Shock is a nasty condition that happens to wine after it has been bottled.
 Wikipedia defines it as follows: Bottle-shock or Bottle-sickness is a temporary condition of wine characterized by muted or disjointed fruit flavors.
 It often occurs immediately after bottling or when wines are given an additional dose of sulfur.

 Muted.
 Disjointed.
 Fragmented, with a lingering bitterness.
 Yep, that’s me.
 In the latest episode of the podcast, I look at the connection between the anxiety we’re feeling now – especially with kids going back to school – and the phenomenon of Bottle Shock.
 Is there a happy ending to all this?
 Will our juice finally mellow out and be approachable?